Finnish utopian colonies

 was gaining a footing.

-the preliminary stages, was New Jerusalem, a joint Finnish-Swedish-English
+New Jerusalem, a joint Finnish-Swedish-English

 The third effort comprised the three communities established